-CMMS-EAM maintenance software is a serious investment of time and money, both in terms of its purchase and the implementation process.
-The software will also influence the culture and practices of your company in unforeseen ways.
+Computerized maintenance management software (CMMS) is a serious investment of time and money, both in terms of its purchase and the implementation process.
+Your CMMS software selection will also influence the culture and practices of your company in unforeseen ways.
 For this reason, the importance of gaining buy-in from all levels of the organization is supreme.

 A lot of time is spent discussing the value of gaining executive approval, and this is important, but equally important is to have input and feedback from actual users.
 However, it can be challenging to gather this input for many reasons, ranging from lack of investment in the process to these employees simply not having the time.